NicMcPhee/refactor-rustlings-try-from-into/videos/script.md

 `v` is the _value_ we're trying to convert _from_.
 In our simple example we might having something like:

-> Go to VSCode now.
+> Go to VSCode now?
+Maybe not – maybe stay in Playground until
+> we get to the actual exercise code.

 > ```rust
 > fn main() {